 Too many race shirts to wear ’em all?
 Not a fan of goodies in a bag?
 That’s cool… just enter this discount code when you register and bam… $5 saved!
-(Don’t worry, you’ll still be sportin’ that finish line bling with a burrito filled belly when you download all those free race pics!)
+(Don’t worry, you’ll still be sportin’ that finish line bling with a taco filled belly when you download all those free race pics!)

 Discount Code: NOSWAG